Benjamin Shield, Ph.D.

 • Visceral influence on circulatory problems, low back, and leg pain

 When thoracic disorders are present, the evaluation and treatment of the thoracic viscera may be beneficial.
-Some of the common thoracic conditions include symptoms of the:
+Some of the common thoracic conditions include symptoms of the following:

 • Lungs: including pulmonary complications, conditions of the pleura, asthma, and chronic obstructive pulmonary disease